Mentions in the media

 “Bridget Mac, Werkstatt Wine (VIC/SA)

 As the creative force behind Werkstatt Wine, Bridget is an artist turned winemaker.
 Her debut Riesling and sparkling Riesling (pet nat) have wowed judges, combining European sophistication with New World terroir.
-Produced in the underappreciated region of Mount Gambier, her debut wines put her centre stage as a future rockstar of the industry.
-Inspired by Old World regions like Germany, Switzerland, and Austria, she infuses a European flair into her wines made from Australian grapes.”
+Produced in the underappreciated region of Mount Gambier, her debut wines put her centre stage as a future rockstar of the industry.”

 21st June 2024